v-rogg/personal-site/README.md

 You can preview the production build with `npm run preview`.

 > To deploy your app, you may need to install an [adapter](https://kit.svelte.dev/docs/adapters) for your target environment.

-## Second Version (Cloudflare Images as Signature Storage)
-The alternate storage solution using cloudflare Images can be found inside the `archive` folder